PY-Foundation-Group-SA/formilioReactNative/README.md

 2. `git clone https://github.com/sarthakpranesh/formilioReactNative.git`
 3. `cd formilioReactNative`
 4. Add your Formilio API url to the .env (remove existing one): `API_URL = https://YOUR-API-URL.com/`
+5. `yarn install`
-5. `yarn android` - this will start your app in either a physical connected device or an emulator ( make sure you start the metro bundler before it using `yarn start` and leave it running )
+6. `yarn android` - this will start your app in either a physical connected device or an emulator ( make sure you start the metro bundler before it using `yarn start` and leave it running )

 ## Features Table